AltanDH/3005FP/Readme.txt

 ER Model:
 - Uses UML notation
 - As per the notation in the notes, an arrow indicates a cardinality of 1, otherwise cardinality is N
+- It is normalized to 1NF because there are no multivalued attributes or composite attributes in the database
+- It is normalized to 2NF because all primary key -> non-key attribute relations are fully functionally dependent
-- It is normalized to 1NF, 2NF, and 3NF because...
+- It is normalized to 3NF because there is no relation such that X -> Y, Y -> Z (no transitive relationships)

 DDL.sql:
 - Defines all the Database Tables if they don't already exist.